EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

                                   ContinuousParameter('x2', 0, 15)])
 ```

 In general cases we assume that the function does not have explicit form and that it is expensive to evaluate.
-This means that to find the optimum
-we'll need to run a finite, and typically small, number of evaluations.
-Selecting these evaluations smartly is the key to approaching
+This means that to find the optimum we'll need to run a finite, and typically small, number of evaluations.
-to the optimum with a minimal cost.
-This transforms the original *optimization* problem in a
+Selecting these evaluations smartly is the key to approaching the optimum with a minimal cost.
-sequence of *decision* problems (of where to select the best next location).
-In Bayesian optimization these problems
+This transforms the original *optimization* problem into a sequence of *decision* problems (of where to select the best next location).
-are solved using principles of *statistical inference* and *decision theory*.
+In Bayesian optimization these problems are solved using principles of *statistical inference* and *decision theory*.

 How is it done?
 The first step is to build a model for the objective function.
-This model should
-captures our prior beliefs on the function and can be either generic or it can encode some prior structural knowledge about the problem.
+This model should capture our prior beliefs about the function and can be either generic or it can encode some prior structural knowledge about the problem.
 Every time we evaluate the objective the model is updated with the collected data.
-Following with our example, let's
-start by collecting 5 points at random and use them to train a Gaussian process [[2]](#references-on-bayesian-optimization) with [GPy](https://github.com/SheffieldML/GPy).
+Following with our example, let's start by collecting 5 points at random and use them to train a Gaussian process [[2]](#references-on-bayesian-optimization) with [GPy](https://github.com/SheffieldML/GPy).

 ```python
 from emukit.experimental_design.model_free.random_design import RandomDesign